 Seafood dishes can provide a fairly fresher twist to your daily meals.
-If you want to serve a full course seafood meal, check out my recipe for Deviled Eggs with Old Bay Shrimp for your appetizer, Instant Pot Lobster Chowder for a great side dish, and Instant Pot Shrimp Boil for your main course.
+If you want to serve a full-course seafood meal, check out my recipe for Deviled Eggs with Old Bay Shrimp for your appetizer, Instant Pot Lobster Chowder for a great side dish, and Instant Pot Shrimp Boil for your main course.

-Easy Crab Salad Recipe
+Crab Salad (Seafood Salad) Recipe

 In addition, it is budget-friendly, and making it at home is guaranteed to taste so much better than the grocery store or restaurant version.
 It is extremely light on the stomach which means you can enjoy it free from guilt.
 Not to mention, it has a great amount of protein, calcium, and vitamin B12!

-How to make Crab Salad
+How to make Crab Salad?

 - Serve.
 Top off with a fine amount of fresh dill or green onions as desired.
 Let it chill.
 Then serve.

-What is imitation crab?
+What is an imitation crab?

 Imitation crab is store-bought seafood sticks or flakes.
 Just like their name describes, they aren’t crabs per se but are rather a combination of starch and whitefish.
 Also, if you did not know, the sticks are made with Surimi, a whitefish that is ground them bound with starch to resemble a crab leg.